DataDog/datadog-api-client-java/api_docs/v1/SyntheticsApi.md

         defaultClient.configureApiKeys(secrets);

         SyntheticsApi apiInstance = new SyntheticsApi(defaultClient);
-        String publicId = "publicId_example"; // String | The public id of the Synthetics test to update SyntheticsUpdateTestPauseStatusPayload body = new SyntheticsUpdateTestPauseStatusPayload(); // SyntheticsUpdateTestPauseStatusPayload | Pause/live status to set the given Synthetics test to try {
+        String publicId = "publicId_example"; // String | The public ID of the Synthetics test to update.
+        SyntheticsUpdateTestPauseStatusPayload body = new SyntheticsUpdateTestPauseStatusPayload(); // SyntheticsUpdateTestPauseStatusPayload | Pause/live status to set the given Synthetics test to. try {
             Boolean result = api.updateTestPauseStatus(publicId)
                 .body(body)